Part 3: Execute a ML use case with inputs and outputs

 ...

-In particular, when your step has several inputs, this dictionary should have as many keys as the number of inputs the step have.
+In particular, when your pipeline has several inputs, this dictionary should have as many keys as the number of inputs the pipeline have.

 Execute the pipeline (RUN)